ehowey/gatsby-theme-catalyst/README.md

 **gatsby-starter-catalyst-basic**: `gatsby new catalyst-basic https://github.com/ehowey/gatsby-starter-catalyst-basic`

+**gatsby-starter-catalyst-blog**: `gatsby new catalyst-blog https://github.com/ehowey/gatsby-starter-catalyst-blog`

 **gatsby-starter-catalyst-writer**: `gatsby new catalyst-writer https://github.com/ehowey/gatsby-starter-catalyst-writer`

 ## Customizing the themes

-### Catalyst-Core theme options
+### Theme options

-There are a number of options for the core theme that act as flags to control various aspects of the site appearance and function.
+There are a number of options for the core theme, blog theme, and writer theme that act as flags to control various aspects of the site appearance and function.
 Try experimenting with some of these to get a feel for how it changes the site.

+**Core theme:**

 | Option                 | Values                      | Description                                                                                               |
 | ---------------------- | --------------------------- | --------------------------------------------------------------------------------------------------------- |